DazhuoQ/SkylineExp/README.md

 # Skyline Explanation

-This is the repo for the paper "Interpreting Graph Inference with Skyline Explanations".
+This is the repo for the ICDE 2026 paper "Interpreting Graph Inference with Skyline Explanations" -- Dazhuo Qiu, Haolai Che, Arijit Khan, Yinghui Wu.

 ## 1. Prepare the environment